 Before you start

+Obtaining and Building the SDK

+To begin using the SDK, please contact your relationship manager to get added to the GitHub repository.
+Confirm that you have an SSH key set up with the GitHub server.
+Then clone the repository and use the following command to retrieve the Nimbus and AFNetworking submodules:

+git submodule update --init --recursive

+Review the SDK’s Readme file in the GitHub repository, and try building the SDK.
+Then review Payments with the Sample App.

 Authenticating SDK operations

 The PayPal Here SDK uses the OAuth 2.0 standard for authentication; that is, for confirming that an app requesting SDK services on behalf of a certain merchant is authorized to do so.